-Takeaway: Have a clear back-up plan, both internally and externally, when technology goes awry… because it will.
+Have a clear backup plan, both internally and externally, when technology goes awry… because it will.
 Then, decide whether the problem is big enough to warrant sharing details with your guests.
-Sometimes, issues can be solved quickly and quietly, but the canceled reservations and offline POS system required clear and honest communication.
+Sometimes, issues can be solved quickly and quietly, but the canceled reservations and offline POS system require clear and honest communication.

 Food is king, but entertainment is queen

 I’ve already brought up food quite a bit because, even with tech issues, everything tasted amazing.
 In fact, regular cruisers cite food quality as their number one priority when choosing a line to be loyal to.
-But second to devouring giant meals I had paid for months earlier so everything felt free… entertainment was everything.
-Besides the whole sailing-through-the-ocean element, extensive entertainment is really what sets a cruise apart from a beachside resort vacation.
+But entertainment is a close second.
+Besides the whole sailing-through-the-ocean element, extensive entertainment is what sets cruises apart from beachside resorts.

-Takeaway: Many guests chose a cruise vacation over other options for the entertainment factor.
+Many guests chose a cruise vacation over other options for the entertainment factor.
 I loved this component because it was never a headache deciding what to do each night.
 There were themes, expectations, and plans already in motion.
-Any time you can remove decision making from your guests’ agenda and tell them where to go, you give them a break from their everyday responsibilities.
+Any time you can remove decision-making from your guests’ agenda and tell them where to go, you give them a break from their everyday responsibilities.

-The Scarlet Lady introduced me to so many lovely people, allowed me to experience Key West for the first time, and even added a new tattoo to my collection — a sailor’s knot.
+The Scarlet Lady introduced me to so many lovely people and even added a new tattoo to my collection — a sailor’s knot.

 Join us in XP Land.
 A community for experiential creatives and experience-makers, brand leaders and IP-owners, space stewards and venue visionaries — all of those in the business of epic gatherings and live, immersive storytelling.